3D Modeling of Moist Convective Inhibition in Idealized Sub-Neptune Atmospheres: Results Discussion

 Fig.~\ref{fig:adiabatic_results} shows an overview of the atmospheric state for the CM1 simulations initialized on the (a.) dry then moist adiabat, (b.) moist adiabat, and (c.) superadiabatic profile.
 Each row shows panels that display, from left to right, vertical profiles of temperature (K), temperature difference between the final and initial state (K), vapor mixing ratio (kg/kg), relative humidity, and 2D cross-sections taken in the middle of the y-domain of the vertical velocity (m/s) and condensate mixing ratio (g/kg).
 Blue lines indicates the initial state of the CM1 simulation and the black line depict the final state.
-The 2D cross-sections are shown for the final state. $T(p)$ and $q_v(p)$, are determined by taking the horizontal average of the 3D CM1 output at the given timestep.
-The relative humidity is calculated from the 3D CM1 outputs for $T$, $p$ and $q_v$ and its horizontal average is displayed.
-Brown dashed horizontal lines are used to highlight boundaries between convective and stable atmospheric regions.
+The 2D cross-sections are shown for the final state.
+As before, $T(p)$ and $q_v(p)$, are determined by taking the horizontal average of the 3D CM1 output at the given timestep.
+Relative humidity is calculated using the 3D CM1 outputs for $T$, $p$ and $q_v$ and the horizontal average is shown.

+Brown dashed horizontal lines in Fig.~\ref{fig:adiabatic_results} are used to highlight boundaries between convective and stable atmospheric layers.
 The three adiabatic test cases were designed such that moist convection is inhibited according to the Guillot criterion within a region of the atmosphere where $q_v > q_{\rm crit}$.
-In the simulations initialized with a moist adiabat and a superadiabatic profile, shown by panel (b.) and (c.) in Fig.~\ref{fig:adiabatic_results} respectively, the region stable against moist convection lies below the brown dashed line.
-While in the dry then moist adiabatic simulation, shown by panel (a.) in Fig.~\ref{fig:adiabatic_results}, the region where convection is inhibited is located in between the two brown dashed lines.
+In the simulations initialized on a moist adiabat and superadiabatic state (see Fig.~\ref{fig:adiabatic_results}(b) and (c)), the region stable against moist convection lies below the brown dashed line.
+In the dry then moist adiabatic simulation, shown by Fig.~\ref{fig:adiabatic_results}(a), the layer where convection is inhibited is located in between the two brown dashed lines.